 A 7-day sprint cycle so intense even Microsoft commented on how unusual it is.
-Yet Acompli — now Outlook Mobile — pulled it off.
+Yet Acompli pulled it off.

-Acompli was a business email app for iOS and Android which allows their users to connect to multiple e-mail services and focus on what’s important in their inbox.
+Acompli is a business email app for iOS and Android which allows their users to connect to multiple e-mail services and focus on what’s important in their inbox.

 After they launched, they quickly dominated their space.

-They were so dominant, in fact, that Microsoft acquired them for $200 million dollars after just 18 months.
+They were so dominant Microsoft acquired them for $200 million dollars after just 18 months.

 Acompli was one of Testlio’s first customers and while working with them, it is without a doubt to say they are one of the most product focused companies we have ever worked with.

-We recently spoke with the VP of Engineering and co-founder of Acompli, Kevin Henrikson to learn about how Outlook Mobile now uses Testlio to help create a development cycle that utilized every single day of the week to ship a product their users love with unheard of speed.
+I recently spoke with the VP of Engineering and co-founder of Acompli, Kevin Henrikson to learn about how they use Testlio to help create a development cycle that utilized every single day of the week to ship a product their users love with unheard of speed.